telerik/ajax-docs/controls/spell/how-to/spellchecking-in-htm,-html-and-asp-files.md

 ---
 title: Spellchecking in HTM, HTML and ASP Files
-page_title: Spellchecking in HTM, HTML and ASP Files | UI for ASP.NET AJAX Documentation
+page_title: Spellchecking in HTM, HTML and ASP Files | RadSpell for ASP.NET AJAX Documentation
 description: Spellchecking in HTM, HTML and ASP Files
 slug: spell/how-to/spellchecking-in-htm,-html-and-asp-files
 tags: spellchecking,in,htm,,html,and,asp,files